ianstormtaylor/slate/Readme.md

 <br/>
 ### Plugins

 Slate encourages you to write small, reusable modules.
-Check out the list of public modules that you can use in your project!
+Check out the public ones you can use in your project!

 - [**Plugins**](wiki#plugins)
 - [**Serializers**](wiki#serializers)